sykoravojtech/PPOthesis/README.md

 <!-- GETTING STARTED -->
 # Getting started

 First we need to install the python libraries used in this project.
 This can be done in 2 ways either by creating a Anaconda environment or by creating a Singularity image.
-Using an anaconda environment is much easier.

 ## Anaconda Environment
 Download Anaconda from https://www.anaconda.com/products/distribution